Pinpoint tests of the instrument cluster

 Yes

-If the control lamp lights up for three seconds, the car is serviceable.
-If the warning light stays on, diagnose the ABS system using WDS.
+If the indicator light comes on for three seconds, the vehicle is OK.
+If the indicator light remains on, perform ABS diagnostics using WDS.

 No